-If you are considering LASIK surgery, you are probably pretty excited about the fast recovery that you have read and heard about.
+If you are considering LASIK eye surgery, then you have probably read and heard about the fast recovery time.
 Did you know that the cornea is one of the fastest-healing tissues in the body?
-This is why the recovery time for LASIK is only about 24 hours.
-However, just because you’ll have great vision after LASIK, that does not mean your eyes are done healing and they can be ignored.
-Here are a few pro sleeping tips to help your LASIK recovery be smooth and comfortable.
+This is why the recovery time for LASIK surgery is only about 24 hours.
+However, just because you’ll have great vision after LASIK, that does not mean your eyes are done healing.
+Here are a few pro tips to help with sleeping after LASIK for a smooth and comfortable recovery.

 Your eyes rest, heal and stay consistently lubricated while you sleep.
 Sleeping a minimum of 6 hours will help your corneas continue to heal.
 If you have insomnia, or “just don’t need much sleep,” you should consult with your surgeon to discuss the best way to give your eyes the rest they need during the first couple of nights after your LASIK surgery.